-Lee F. Benton was a partner in the firm from 1975 until 2006, and then served as senior counsel in the Securities Regulation group until his death in 2012.
+Lee F. Benton was a partner in the firm from 1975 until 2006, and then served as senior counsel in the Public Companies group until his death in 2012.
 He was the managing partner of the firm from 1996 to 2001 and chair of the firm's business department from 1994 to 1996.
 He commenced his career in Cooley's San Francisco office in 1970 and founded the firm's Palo Alto office in 1980.
 He is listed in The Best Lawyers in America, in "The Best Lawyers in Silicon Valley" in San Jose Magazine, in Marquis Who's Who in America and in Madison Who's Who in the World.

 Mr. Benton's practice encompassed a broad spectrum of fields related to the formation, financing and growth of high technology companies.
 He represented high technology firms from their inception through maturity as publicly-traded corporations.
 Mr. Benton also represented a large number of venture capital firms.
 His particular areas of expertise included strategic partnerships, equity incentives, initial public offerings, securities law, mergers and acquisitions, and cross-border transactions.